 Boundless is constantly monitoring changes to the U.S. immigration system to help keep you informed.
 Stay up to date by following Boundless on Twitter or Facebook, so you can be alerted as soon as more official details come to light.

-It is important to work closely with an immigration attorney before your consular interview.
+It’s important to work closely with an experienced immigration attorney before your green card interview.
 If you need legal advice on these issues, the American Immigration Lawyers Association (AILA) can help find a licensed immigration attorney near you.
 Alternatively, the U.S. Department of Justice accredits certain non-profit organizations that provide low-cost or free immigration legal services.